 Unless specifically noted, all photos used on this blog are by Jim McCormac, and are my property.
 If you are interested in the use of any of these photos, please contact me at jimmccormac35 AT gmail DOT com.
-I am generally fine with loaning photos for educational or non-commercial uses, but please ask!
+I am sometimes fine with loaning photos for educational or non-commercial uses, but please ask!
 It is a bit disconcerting - and annoying - to see one's photos appear without credit elsewhere on the Internet.

 Speaking and Guiding Gigs 2014